favreau/Brayns-UC-BlackHole/README.md

 ![banner](doc/blackhole_banner.png)

 ## Description
-The Black Hole Renderer plugin is a black hole visualizer built on top of [Blue Brain Brayns](https://github.com/BlueBrain/Brayns), the Blue Brain rendering platform.
+The Black Hole Renderer plugin is a port of the https://www.shadertoy.com/view/tsBXW3 shader toy, implemented as a plugin for [Blue Brain Brayns](https://github.com/BlueBrain/Brayns), the Blue Brain rendering platform.

 ## Contact